VH-Lab/NDI-matlab/docs/reference/+ndi/+element/timeseries.m.md

   UNDERLYINGNODES are nodes that are directly linked to this ndi.epoch.epochset's node via 'underlying' epochs.

-Help for ndi.element.timeseries/epochnodes is inherited from superclass NDI.EPOCH.EPOCHSET
+Help for ndi.element.timeseries/epochnodes is inherited from superclass ndi.epoch.epochset
 ```

 ---